 The Two Witnesses and the Conclusion of the Seven Trumpets

 In the previous chapter, the narrative of the Seven Trumpets was interrupted when John saw an angel holding a Little Scroll accompanied by the voice of Seven Thunders.
-In this chapter, the description of the events of the Seventh Trumpet continue to be delayed in order to provide John with more details concerning the judgments of the previous Six Trumpets.
-(To read about the Fist Six Trumpets, see Revelation Chapter 8) The re-telling of the events of the First Six Trumpets begins with a description of the Attack on Jerusalem, which was first explained in the sounding of the Fourth Trumpet.
+In this chapter, the events of the Seventh Trumpet continue to be delayed in order to provide John with more details concerning the judgments of the previous Six Trumpets, beginning with the Attack on Jerusalem.

 I was given a reed like a measuring rod and was told, “Go and measure the temple of God and the altar, with its worshipers.
 But exclude the outer court; do not measure it, because it has been given to the Gentiles.
 They will trample on the holy city for 42 months.”
 Rev. 11:1-2